gittuf/gittuf/docs/cli/gittuf_verify-ref.md

 ### Options

 ```
+      -- string                                       path to write a single source verification summary attestation
       --from-entry string                             perform verification from specified RSL entry (developer mode only, set GITTUF_DEV=1)
   -h, --help                                          help for verify-ref
       --latest-only                                   perform verification against latest entry in the RSL
       --remote-ref-name string                        name of remote reference, if it differs from the local name
+      --sign-source-attestation string                signing key or identity for one or more source provenance or verification attestations
+      --write-source-provenance-attestations string   path to write source provenance attestations (one per policy) as an in-toto attestation bundle
 ```

 ### Options inherited from parent commands